Logiqx/gps-guides/sessions/contacts/trow/README.md

 Used top 20 runs over 250m to compare Doppler and non-Doppler results:

-- Average for the 20 results is identical; difference of 0.00.
+- Average for the 20 results is identical; mean error of 0.00, mean absolute error of 0.09.
-- Non-Doppler varies between -0.19 and +0.19.
+- Non-Doppler speed vs regular speed varies between -0.19 and +0.24.